skjoedt/homelab/kubernetes/INSTALL.md

 The script will:
 1. Install k3sup if not present
-2. Bootstrap the control plane node
+2. Bootstrap the control plane node with VIP support (10.0.0.10)
 3. Join worker nodes to the cluster
 4. Configure your local kubeconfig

+> **Important**: The bootstrap process automatically configures the API server certificate to include the VIP address (10.0.0.10) in its SANs list.

 Verify the cluster is ready:
 ```bash